AutoFFS: Adversarial Deformations for Facial Feminization Surgery Planning: Experiments

-To evaluate our proposed approach, we transform the whole test set and evaluate class probabilities after the deformation process using the hold-out classifiers.
-As shown in \autoref{fig:classprobs} (\textit{top}) our proposed approach consistently generates deformed scans that are classified with the desired sex label, indicating that they exhibit target sex characteristics.
-We also report scores for our pipeline when using the best classifier (\texttt{ResNet34}) only (\textit{bottom}), highlighting the improved consistency induced by our ensembling strategy.
-The qualitative examples, shown in \autoref{fig:example}, demonstrate that the largest deformations appear in regions like the chin, brow ridges, forehead and cheekbones - areas in line with commonly reported sexual dimorphisms~\cite{bannister2022sex}. \autoref{fig:example} also shows that, without our B-spline formulation and regularization terms, the method collapses to noise-like perturbation patterns, confirming their necessity for constraining the deformations.
+For the classifier-based evaluation, we first transform the entire test set and evaluate the resulting class probabilities using the hold-out classifiers.
+As shown in \autoref{fig:classprobs} (\textit{top}), our approach consistently produces deformed scans that are classified with the target sex label, achieving a flip rate of $\text{100}\%$.
+We additionally report results when only using the single best classifier (\texttt{ResNet34}) without ensembling during optimization (\textit{bottom}), which only results in a flip rate of $\sim71\%$.
+This comparison highlights the improved consistency afforded by the ensembling strategy, which reduces the variance of the resulting class probabilities, yields more robust deformations and an overall higher flip rate.